markhuge/svg-social-icons/README.md

 SVG social icons based (mostly) on Squarespace icons.

+Check out the [project page](http://markhuge.github.io/svg-social-icons/) for a demo.

 ## Abstract

 This is an improvement on another module I had been using, that had a lot of dependencies and was kind of a pain to use.